gassraphael/AlphaPEM/README.md

 Welcome to the **AlphaPEM** fuel cell model repository. **AlphaPEM** is a state-of-the-art physical model designed for simulating proton exchange membrane (PEM) fuel cells.
 This repository contains the code, documentation, and resources needed to use and understand the **AlphaPEM** model.

+TO do: giving the names and a brief description of the files/directory structure that make up the package and clear instructions on the installation and execution of the program.

 ## Features

 - **High Accuracy**: Implements advanced algorithms to ensure precise simulation results.